PreibischLab/preibisch-labsite/events.md

 21 – 25
 <a class="link-stephan">Stephan</a>, <a class="link-laura">Laura</a> & <a class="link-ella">Ella</a> @ [International <i>C. elegans</i> Conference](http://www.genetics-gsa.org/celegans/2017/){:target="_blank"} in LA.
+<small>Ella will give a short talk and Laura will present a poster.</small>
 <hr/> <!--line separator-->
 <br/>